 Expert Summary

-• Temperament testing, not just breed reputation, is the single most reliable predictor of how a dog will behave with children.
+- Temperament testing by a certified trainer, not breed reputation alone, is the most reliable predictor of how a specific dog will behave with children.

 Choosing the right dog for your family is one of the most important decisions you'll make as a pet owner.
 The wrong match leads to stress, behavioral problems, and — heartbreakingly — returns to shelters.
 The right one gives your kids a best friend for life and adds genuine joy to your household.